Geoffrey Dickens: Paedophile ring investigation

 Between 1981 and 1985, Dickens campaigned against a suspected paedophile ring he claimed to have uncovered that was connected to trading child pornography.
 In 1981, Dickens named the former British High Commissioner to Canada, Sir Peter Hayman, as a paedophile in the House of Commons, using parliamentary privilege so he could not be sued for slander.
 Dickens asked why he had not been jailed after the discovery on a bus of violent pornography.

-In 1983, Dickens claimed there was a paedophile network involving "big, big names – people in positions of power, influence and responsibility" and threatened to name them in the Commons.
-The next year, he successfully campaigned for the banning of the Paedophile Information Exchange organisation, of which Hayman was a closet member.
+In 1983, Dickens alleged there was a paedophile network involving "big, big names – people in positions of power, influence and responsibility" and threatened to name them in the Commons.
+The next year, he successfully campaigned for the banning of the Paedophile Information Exchange (PIE) organisation, of which Hayman was a closet member.
 Dickens had a thirty-minute meeting with the Home Secretary, Leon Brittan, after giving him a dossier containing the child abuse allegations.
 Although Dickens said he was "encouraged" by the meeting, he later expressed concern that PIE had not (by then) been banned; though it was disbanded in 1984.

 On 29 November 1985, Dickens said in a speech to the Commons that paedophiles were "evil and dangerous" and that child pornography generated "vast sums".
-He further claimed that: "The noose around my neck grew tighter after I named a former high-flying British diplomat on the Floor of the House.
+He further alleged that: "The noose around my neck grew tighter after I named a former high-flying British diplomat on the Floor of the House.
 Honourable Members will understand that where big money is involved and as important names came into my possession so the threats began.
 First, I received threatening telephone calls followed by two burglaries at my London home.
 Then, more seriously, my name appeared on a multi-killer's hit list".
 Dickens' son later said that about the time when the dossier was given to the Home Secretary, the MP's London flat and constituency home were both broken into but nothing was taken, presumably in a search for documents.